iltommi/qdb-documentation/source/api/cpp.rst

         The handle must be initialized and connected (see :cpp:func`connect).

-        :param alias: A pointer to a null terminated string representing the entry's alias for which the expiry must be set.
+        :param alias: A pointer to a null-terminated string representing the entry's alias for which the expiry must be set.
         :param expiry_time: Absolute time after which the entry expires

         :returns: An error code of type :cpp:type:`qdb_error_t`